Finite-time teleportation phase transition in random quantum circuits

-Our framework is also applicable to studying finite-time transitions in circuit ensembles beyond Haar-random unitary circuits.
-In particular, in circuits with conserved quantities, the effective Hamiltonian is governed by an enlarged symmetry allowing a richer phase structure at finite times~\cite{bao2021symmetry}.
+Our framework is also applicable to studying finite-time transitions in other circuit ensembles.
+In circuits with conserved quantities, the effective Hamiltonian is governed by an enlarged symmetry allowing a richer phase structure at finite times~\cite{bao2021symmetry}.
 For example, in free fermion dynamics that conserve fermion parity, the effective Hamiltonian exhibits a continuous $U(1)$ symmetry.
-In two dimensions, the effective model undergoes a finite-time KT transition, indicating power-law decaying $I_{A:B|M}$, while in dimension $d \geq 3$, the continuous symmetry can be broken, leading to non-decaying $I_{A:B|M}$.
-Moreover, we note that the key dynamical feature that enables the teleportation transition is local information scrambling.
-Thus, we conjecture that the transition can also occur in non-random chaotic Hamiltonian dynamics.
+In two dimensions, the effective model undergoes a finite-time KT transition and can support power-law decaying $S_{B|M}$, while in dimension $d \geq 3$, the continuous symmetry can be broken, leading to non-decaying $S_{B|M}$.
+Moreover, we note that the key dynamical feature that enables the teleportation transition is the protection of quantum information against local measurements.
+Thus, we conjecture that the transition can also occur in non-random chaotic Hamiltonian dynamics in which local scrambling protects information.